mgechev/revive/RULES_DESCRIPTIONS.md

 ## unreachable-code

-_Description_: This rule spots and propose to remove [unreachable code](https://en.wikipedia.org/wiki/Unreachable_code).
+_Description_: This rule spots and proposes to remove [unreachable code](https://en.wikipedia.org/wiki/Unreachable_code).

 _Configuration_: N/A

 ## unused-parameter

-_Description_: Functions or methods with unused parameters can be a symptom of an unfinished refactoring or a bug.
+_Description_: This rule warns on unused parameters.
+Functions or methods with unused parameters can be a symptom of an unfinished refactoring or a bug.
-This rule warns on unused parameters.

 _Configuration_: N/A